 Recognized as a recommended lawyer for Commercial Litigation nationally by Legal 500, 2015

-Dallas Business Journal and the Association of Corporate Counsel named Ray one of the “Defenders” – the top 15 business defense attorneys in Dallas-Fort Worth, 2007
+Recognized by Dallas Business Journal and the Association of Corporate Counsel as one of the “Defenders” – the top 15 business defense attorneys in Dallas-Fort Worth –in 2007.

 Former member of the Advisory Board of the Bridge transition assistance center